-Why Trading Isn’t Easy

 Overconfidence bias can easily push someone into an overleveraged trade or see someone hold onto a losing trade because they feel their trade idea is better than it really is.
 Therefore, they should hold on until the market recognized their logic.
 Of course, the market doesn’t care if you bought at the top, bottom or somewhere in between.
 The Recency bias is when you saw a major move because of a fundamental story or monetary policy divergence a month ago but price stalls out, which you think is profit taking, and you attempt to get in hoping to catch the next big move.

 Bottom Line: When price doesn’t agree with the market news, it’s best to go with price.
-It’s important to understand that price often leads fundamentals and even when the fundamentals are bad, if they’re not getting worse, a bottom may be in place and trying to chase it lower can be a fatal mistake.
+It’s important to understand that price often leads fundamentals and even when the fundamentals are bad, if they’re not getting worse, a bottom may be in place and trying to chase it lower is a fatal mistake.

 If you have a problem taking a loss as an FX trader, you’re going to end up with a big problem, as you’ll likely fall into the Gambler’s Fallacy.
 The Gambler’s Fallacy or bias is the concept that you feel you’re due a winning trade due to a string of losses.
 This type of thinking process can lead to doubling-down or engaging in a martingale approach, which is incredibly harmful, because you’re overleveraging against a smaller base of capital meaning an overleveraged loss could put your trading on life-support.